gemium/gemium/docs/roadmap.md

 - bug: on-page links don't load into browser history
 - bug: local ("file" protocol) gemtext does not render as html
 - bug: on-page links don't update the address bar
+- UI for displaying multiple pages as tabs